+- v) Unblocking of access (FMT_MTD.1/Unblock);

+- w) Modifications to audit parameters (affecting the content of the audit log) (FAU_GEN.1)

-- v) Change of TOE Configuration;
+- x) Change of TOE Configuration;

-- w) Admin Change Password,
+- y) Admin Change Password,

-- x) Reset Tamper;
+- z) Reset Tamper;

-- y) Tamper Detection;
+- aa) Tamper Detection;

-- z) Upload Software Version;
+- bb) Upload Software Version;

+- cc) Recreate TLS and Audit Appliance Keys

-- Management of R.PrivilegedUser and R.Signer objects shall include all events, which creates, modifies or deletes the R.Signer or R.PrivilegedUser objects. - Signer authentication shall include failed verification of an assertion provided by a delegated party - TOE configuration shall include all events, which creates, modifies and deletes the configuration object - Generation of a certification request is usage of the signing key and mandates an audit trail - Some implementations may not, for privacy reasons, record the R.DTBS/R in the audit log.
-For such systems, the ST writer shall describe how the log can be used to demonstrate that particular DTBS/R(s) was signed - The TOE records the DTBS.R in the audit log. - The events to import or export keys (FDP\IFF.1/KeyBasics); - As the blob of binding of Signature keys to users is stored outside the TOE, the event of storing outside the blob or event of reading the blob into the TOE will be reported to the audit log - Master keys are imported to the TOE upon the following cases: - A TOE installation done in a secure environment - An administrative reset tamper event done in a secure environment - The event of Unblocking of access (FMT\MTD.1/Unblock); is not relevant and thus will not be audited - From [1]: The Security Target is not required to identify separate levels of audit in FAU\GEN.1.1.
+- From [2]: Management of R.PrivilegedUser and R.Signer objects shall include all events, which creates, modifies or deletes the R.Signer or R.PrivilegedUser objects.
+This note is satisfied by the TOE. - From [2]: Signer authentication shall include failed verification of an assertion provided by a delegated party - This note is satisfied by the TOE. - From [2].
+TOE configuration shall include all events, which creates, modifies and deletes the configuration object - This note is satisfied by the TOE - From [2]: Generation of a certification request is usage of the signing key and mandates an audit trail - This note is satisfied by the TOE - From [2]: Some implementations may not, for privacy reasons, record the R.DTBS/R in the audit log.
+For such systems, the ST writer shall describe how the log can be used to demonstrate that particular DTBS/R(s) was signed - The TOE records the DTBS.R in the audit log. - The events to import or export keys (FDP_IFF.1/KeyBasics); - As the blob of binding of Signature keys to users is stored outside the TOE, the event of storing outside the blob or event of reading the blob into the TOE will be reported to the audit log - Master keys are imported to the TOE upon the following cases: - A TOE installation done in a secure environment - An administrative reset tamper event done in a secure environment - The event of Unblocking of access (FMT_MTD.1/Unblock); is not relevant and thus will not be audited - From [1]: The Security Target is not required to identify separate levels of audit in FAU_GEN.1.1.
 However, the Operational Guidance is required to describe any configuration or other actions that apply to audit functions, and to make clear, in cases where logging of particular audit events is optional, how to ensure that any individual audit event is logged.
 Default logging actions of the TOE shall also be described in Operational Guidance.
-The Administrative Actions logged need not be limited to those related to FMT SFRs: other administrative actions affecting the operation of SFRs should also be included (and listed as part of the assignment in FAU\GEN.1.1)
+The Administrative Actions logged need not be limited to those related to FMT SFRs: other administrative actions affecting the operation of SFRs should also be included (and listed as part of the assignment in FAU_GEN.1.1)